KrishnaMehta123/TestPublicIntegration/docs/Clever.AI/scribe/generate-message-copy-with-scribe.md

   ready-to-use templates for common campaigns across industries.
 deprecated: false
 hidden: false
+link:
+  new_tab: false
 metadata:
   title: ''
   description: ''
   robots: index
-next:
-  description: ''
 ---
 # Overview

 You can optimize the message content that [Scribe](https://docs.clevertap.com/docs/scribe) generated with effective text prompts.
 A prompt is a short sentence, phrase, or keyword instructing Scribe to generate copywriting ideas.
 Scribe uses AI to help you generate relevant and engaging message suggestions.

-Key capabilities of Scribe’s AI:
+Key capabilities of Scribe's AI:

 * Speeds up production: Turns a short prompt into multiple copy options in seconds.
 * Optimizes emotion and tone: Ask for humour, urgency, celebratory, reassuring emotion, and so on, based on your specific use case.